-As the solution to this low-level research problem, we deliver {\it theme aspect argumentation model}. \begin{itemize} \item Its 1st component is an abstract argumentation which has two types of statement-to-statement relations `$attack$' and `$support$', and a finite number of context types, each of which we call a theme type in this paper.
-Every relation is typed at least one of the relation types, so it is possible that some relation is typed with both.
-Every statement and every relation is typed at least one theme type.
-The intuition is that any statement and any relation typed with a same theme type is in the theme.
-In case any of them are typed with multiple theme types, they belong to more than one themes.
+\begin{itemize} \item Its 1st component is an abstract argumentation model which has two types of statement-to-statement relations `$attack$' and `$support$', and a finite number of context types, each of which we call a theme type in this paper.
+Every relation is typed with at least one of the relation types, so it is possible that some relation is typed with both.
+Every statement and every relation is typed with at least one theme type.
+This is illustrated on the bottom left of Figure \ref{fig_big_picture} which extends Figure \ref{fig_big_picture_smaller} with the hybrid modelling approach.
+Figure \ref{fig_big_picture} also highlights the contextual information such as the types of discussion topics, users and so on as well as a link referring to an external article, both of which are explicitly taken into account in the theme aspect argumentation model.
+Any statement and any relation typed with the same theme type is in the theme.
+In case any of them are typed with multiple theme types, they belong to more than one theme.
 There are two disjoint sets of statements.
-One is the set of {\it ordinary} statements that do not refer.
-The other set of {\it pointer} statements always refer either to: a theme; or to an ordinary statement of some theme.
-As is clear, this abstract argumentation expresses contexts and referencing. \item Its 2nd component is a complete Boolean algebra, the familiar structure for propositional logic.
-While it is relatively simple, it is equipped with algebraic operations of complement, conjunction and disjunction, which we can make use of for the semantic characterisation of statements, `$attack$'s and `$support$'s fairly generally. \item For its 3rd component, we presume that a statement is mapped to a set of elements of the Boolean algebra, and that the elements represent {\it aspects} of the statement.
-This is in response to the need for extracting the representative features of the statement.
+One is the set of {\it ordinary} statements that do not refer to anything.
+The other set of {\it pointer} statements always refer either to a theme or to an ordinary statement of some theme.
+As is clear, this abstract modelling captures contexts and referencing. \item Its 2nd component is a complete Boolean algebra, the familiar structure for propositional logic.
+While it is relatively simple, it is equipped with algebraic operations of complement, conjunction and disjunction, which we can make use of for the semantic characterisation of statements, `$attack$'s and `$support$'s fairly generally. \item For its 3rd component, we presume that a statement is mapped to a set of elements of the Boolean algebra and that the elements represent aspects of the statement.
+This is in response to the need to extract the representative features of the statement.